Exodromy: Galois categories

-\begin{nul} Stefan Schröer \cite{MR3649361} has brought us \emph{totally separably closed} schemes, which are integral normal schemes whose function field is separably closed.
-In other words, a totally separably closed scheme is one of the form $X^{(y)}$ for some geometric point $y\to X$.
-(In the language of Schröer, $X^{(y)}$ is the total separable closure of the Zariski closure of $y_0$ -- with the reduced subscheme structure -- under $y$.)
-Schröer has shown that this class of schemes has a number of curious properties: \begin{itemize} \item If $Z$ is totally separably closed, then for any point $z_0\in Z^{\zar}$, the local ring $O_{Z,z_0}$ is strictly henselian \cite[Proposition 2.6]{MR3649361}.
+\begin{rmk} \defn{Absolutely integrally closed} schemes are integral normal schemes whose function field is algebraically closed.
+In other words, an absolutely integrally closed scheme is a strict normalization $X^{(y)}$ of a scheme at a geometric point $y\to X$ \cite{MR0289501}.
+This class of schemes has a number of curious properties: \begin{itemize} \item If $Z$ is absolutely integrally closed, then for any point $z_0\in Z^{\zar}$, the local ring $\Oup_{Z,z_0}$ is strictly henselian \cite[Proposition 2.6]{MR3649361}.

-\item If $Z$ is totally separably closed, then the étale topos and the Zariski topos of $Z$ coincide, so that $\Gal(Z)\simeq Z^{\zar}$ \cite[Corollary 2.5]{MR3649361}.
+\item If $Z$ is absolutely integrally closed, then the étale topos and the Zariski topos of $Z$ coincide \cite[Corollary 2.5]{MR3649361}.
+Hence $\Gal(Z)\simeq Z^{\zar}$.
 In other words, $\Gal(Z)$ is a profinite poset with a terminal object.

-\item If $Z$ is totally separably closed and $W$ is irreducible, then any integral morphism $W\to Z$ is radicial \cite[Lemma 2.3]{MR3649361}.
-Thus any integral surjection $W\to Z$ is a universal homeomorphism.
+\item If $Z$ is absolutely integrally closed and $W$ is irreducible, then any integral morphism $W\to Z$ is radicial \cite[Lemma 2.3]{MR3649361}.
+Thus any integral surjection $W\to Z$ is a universal homeomorphism (\Cref{rec:radicialUH}).